NenadPantelic/Voice-assistant/README.md

 - next_command_id: command that goes after current command
 - messages: a dictionary that holds messages when command is successfully executed, and when execution failed (with language choice)
 - descriptions: descriptions of the command on every possible operating language

+# Usage
+In this section, it will be described how to say commands, so that assistant recognizes them without doubt.
+As it was described in the previous section when you say some command, the text is processed and the command is determined, it is very important whether   process_input_text is true or not.
+For command where process_input_text is true, recognized text (after obligatory processing), rest of the text (after removal of usual words and punctuation) is being processed so keywords are removed.
+Everything that "survives" this processing is being regarded as an argument to the execution method.
+One example could look like this:
+Let's say you want to know what is the weather forecast in Denver (USA).
+We will use english-case scenario.
+Command that does that has true value for process_input_text.
+Keywords for this command are:
+"words":{
+   "how":0.2,
+   "what":0.2,
+   "what's":0.2,
+   "whats":0.2,
+   "is":0.1,
+   "will":0.1,
+   "be":0.1,
+   "weather":0.4,
+   "forecast":0.4,
+   "like": 0.15,
+   "temperature":0.3,
+   "humidity":0.3,
+   "pressure":0.3,
+   "wind":0.3,
+   "clouds":0.3,
+   "snow":0.3,
+   "rain":0.3,
+   "in":0.1,
+   "location":0.2,
+   "place":0.2,
+   "city":0.2
+}
+Every word in this group has some value, and it represents it's score coefficient.
+For every command in __data/keywords/keywords-<en/sr>.json__, score is calculated on principle, for every known word in word list for that command calculate how many times word repeats and multiply with it's score, then sum it all up and get total score for that command.
+Command with the highest score wins.
+Now, let's get back to our example - weather forecast in Denver.
+If we say: ***What's the weather like at location Denver *** - will successfully return forecast details.
+On the other side: ***What's the weather like around Denver*** will return notification that weather forecast details cannot be fetched.
+Explanation:
+Phrase ***What's the weather like at location Denver*** is processed (obligatory) so we get what's weather location denver.
+After that,  keywords are removed, so we get only ***denver*** and that is sent to the appropriate method as an argument.
+Phrase ***What's the weather like around Denver*** will follow the same procedure, but the result that will be given to the method as an argument is ***around denver*** and that will cause unsuccessful operation.
+If we add word around in the keywords list for this command, it will also be removed, and only location name will be used as an argument.